derhuerst/vbb-rest/docs/index.md

 **The public endpoint is [`transport.rest`](`https://transport.rest`).**

 *Note:* During development and test runs using this API, please send an **`X-Identifier` header (e.g. `my-module-testing`) to let me know the request is not from a production system**.
 For all other requests, a hash of the client IP will be logged.
+(To do this with [`vbb-client`](https://github.com/derhuerst/vbb-client), pass an `identifier` key in the query object.)

 ## `GET /stations?query=…`